bns-hack/moorthi07_whisper-asr-webservice/.bunnyshell/templates/README.md

 # Bunnyshell Environment template for openai's opensource whisper ai api with python fastapi Speech to Text transcription.

+`*** You don't need a openai api key for this opensource template.
+You can use as you like as per the license`

 This docker is made as bunnyshell environment template that you could easyly deploy to your Kubernetes cluster instantly , stop, start and more.
 Checkout .bunnyshell folder for bunnyshell.yaml, template.yaml - modify as needed.

    <https://bunnyshell.com>